 This gives first-born children the traits of “a guardian of law and order.”
-These children have a high amount of personal power, and they value the concept of power with reverence.
+These children have a high amount of personal power and value the concept of power with reverence.

 Hoffman’s analysis is spot-on.
 As a first-born INTJ, I have always been curious about how and why the world operates as it does.

 The machinations of how individuals achieve goals through selfishness and ruthlessness have quashed my idealism surrounding altruism.

 I approach life as a social scientist using individuals within my symbolic Petri dish to observe how they respond to stimuli.
 The best experiences are when an action occurs, and I watch the response from start to finish without participants ever being aware.

 I never tire of observing.
 But, on the contrary, I am most rewarded when I hypothesize about possible outcomes that could reveal the higher angels of the human spirit, only to witness the decadence of the greedy soul.

 Based on these competing selfish interests, most results are negative or at least less advantageous to the general population, which causes a society to collapse in the long run.

 Wikipedia describes “Societal collapse” (or civilization collapse) as:

 …The fall of a complex human society is characterized by the loss of cultural identity and socioeconomic complexity, the downfall of the government, and the rise of violence.
 Possible causes of a societal collapse include natural catastrophe, war, pestilence, famine, and depopulation.
 A collapsed society may revert to a more primitive state, be absorbed into a stronger culture, or completely disappear…Virtually all civilizations have suffered this fate regardless of size or complexity.